Program length: 36 Credit Hours

 The Master of Arts in Strategic and International Studies (Professional) is designed for professionals with five to seven years of relevant work experience.
 The curriculum provides a comprehensive study of the theory and practice of foreign and national security policy and strategy, including both historical and contemporary perspectives.
 This program covers all of the elements of statecraft and how they must be integrated into national strategy.

-- IWP 642 Economics for Foreign Policy Makers (2 credits)
+- 642 Economics for Foreign Policy Makers (2 credits)

-- IWP 659 Enemy Threat Doctrine of Global Jihadism (4 credits)
+- 659 Enemy Threat Doctrine of Global Jihadism (4 credits)

-- IWP 615 Western Moral Tradition and World Politics OR IWP 608 American Founding Principles and Foreign Policy OR IWP 606 Ideas and Values in International Politics (4 credits)
+- Select two of three: 615 Western Moral and Political Thought OR 608 Sources of American Political Thought OR 606 Ideas and Values in International Politics (all 2 credits each)